oisdk/site/drafts/enumerating-trees.markdown

 ```

 This problem (the "enumeration" problem) turns out to be quite fascinating and
-deep, with connections to parsing, monoids, and continuations.
+deep, with connections to parsing and monoids.
 It's also just a classic algorithmic problem which is fun to try and solve.

 It's worth having a go at attempting it yourself, but if you'd just like to see